The Greens NSW believe that:

 16. Work to address ways in which the criminal justice system unfairly targets people with disability, from policing, courts to prisons.
 Recognise that in most cases incarceration is not an appropriate response to offending by a person with a disability.

 17. Ensure treatment of people with disability in prisons respects their human rights and supports their needs.
 This must include providing access to appropriate rehabilitation and education options and confinement options that are not unduly restrictive.

 18. Urgently expand respite care services and facilities, in-home and emergency support and crisis accommodation.

 19. Reform existing relevant legislation to ensure adequate protection of people with disabilities via monitoring, investigative powers and enforcement.

 20. Develop and promote appropriate alternatives to the use of coercive measures, seclusion, and restraint within disability service provision and the justice system.

-21. Ensure that the specific needs of people with disability from culturally and linguistically diverse backgrounds, including Aboriginal and Torres Strait Islander people with disability, are met.
+21. Ensure that the specific needs of people with disability from culturally and linguistically diverse backgrounds, including First Nations people with disability, are met.